What is a Geological Sample Test Technician?

 - Compile, log, or record testing or operational data for review and further analysis.

-These are the skills Geological Sample Test Technicians say are the most useful in their careers:
+Below is a list of the skills most Geological Sample Test Technicians say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.